chenxuuu/llcom/README_EN.md

 A serial port debugger tool, with lua script.

-> this tool is only Chinese now, you can help me to translate, thanks!
+> this tool is only Chinese and English now, you can help me to translate, thanks!

 ## Download